UPDATE – August 2022

 The Ministry for Primary Industries (MPI) sought feedback on options to change the way inhibitors used in agriculture are managed.
-The discussion paper identified 3 options for managing the regulatory oversight of inhibitors to make sure the primary sector could safely and effectively use inhibitors to mitigate environmental, sustainability and climate change issues.
-It also sought feedback on key details – for example, the definition of inhibitor, should the level of regulatory oversight of inhibitors increase.
+The discussion paper identified 3 options for managing the regulatory oversight of inhibitors to make sure the primary sector could safely and effectively use inhibitors to mitigate environmental, sustainability, and climate change issues.